CodeYourFuture/syllabus/docs/fundamentals/index.md

 To understand this course, we must understand these goals:

 - I am part of a cohort :man_and_woman_holding_hands::skin-tone-4:
-- Start as we mean to go on :toolbox:
+- Start as we mean to go on 🧰
-- Break down problems :jigsaw:
+- Break down problems 🧩
 - Ship it! :boat:

 ## Goals